 I’m delighted to have partnered with the Global Organization for EPA and DHA Omega-3s (GOED) on this blog post.
 All opinions are my own.

 You’ve probably heard that omega-3 fatty acids, found in fatty fish, are healthful and necessary types of fat providing an array of health benefits.
 But what if you don’t eat fish?
-Are there plant-based options available?
+Are there plant-based omega 3 options available?

 While the short answer is yes, the more complex (and accurate) answer is it’s unlikely you will reap the omega-3 benefits you’ve heard about simply by eating plant-based foods like vegetables, nuts, and seeds.